-Example 47.
-Parts, Attributes and Behaviours: Consider the term 'train' 28 .
-It has several possible "meanings". (i) the train as a part, viz., as standing on a train station platform; (ii) the train as listed in a timetable (an attribute of a transport system part), (iii) the train as a behaviour: speeding down the rail track \Box
+Example 47 Parts, Attributes and Behaviours: Consider the term 'train'.27 It has several possible "meanings". (i) the train as a part, viz., as standing on a train station platform; (ii) the train as listed in a timetable (an attribute of a transport system part), (iii) the train as a behaviour: speeding down the rail track \blacksquare

 4.3.
-Discrete Actions
+Discrete actions

-Definition 13.
-Discrete Action: By a discrete action [WS12, Wilson and Shpall] we shall understand a foreseeable thing which deliberately potentially changes a well-formed state, in one step, usually into another, still well-formed state, and for which an actor can be made responsible ⊙
+Definition 13 Discrete action: By a discrete action [WS12, Wilson and Shpall] we shall understand a foreseeable thing which deliberately potentially changes a well-formed state, in one step, usually into another, still well-formed state, and for which an actor can be made responsible \blacksquare